-The first step was to examine whether the same balanced states as Brunel, 2000 could be reached with the simple neuron model.
+Firstly, we wanted to check that/reproduce … of In order to….
+Wat is het doel?
+Beschrijf nogmaals doel hele onderzoek, en dan ‘deeldoel’ van simulaties hier.
+The first step towards what goal? was to examine whether the same balanced states as Brunel, 2000 could be reached with the smaller network.
 The Synchronous Regular (SR) state was reached with g=3 & νext=2.
 The Synchronous Irregular (SI) state was reached with g=6 & νext=4.
 The Asynchronous Regular (AR) state was reached with g=5 & νext=2.
 The Asynchronous Irregular (AI) state, was reached with g=4.5 & νext=0.9 (see figure 2).
-Given that these balanced states could be reached with the simple neuron model, the model was extended to the more complex neuron model in order to see whether that model could reach different states as well.
+Since the smaller network could indeed reproduce the results of Brunel (2000), we proceeded with extending the model with the more complex synapse model in order to see whether that model could reach these four different states as well.

-To examine this, initial parameter values of Yger & Harris, 2013 (ginh=8 nS, gext=1 nS) were taken as starting point.
+To examine the behavior of the activity of the (small) network with the extended synapse model, initial parameter values of Yger & Harris, 2013 (ginh=8 nS, gext=1 nS) were taken as starting point.
 With these values there was no balance, so the external input was increased to gext=4 nS in order the reach a balanced state.
 From this point an explorative simulation was conducted to find the ranges of interest to find different balanced states.
 Simulations were conducted with ginh between 1 and 10 nS and gext between 1 and 10 nS.
-This resulted in different states of balanced networks.
+This resulted in different states of the balanced network.

-When external input was too low (gext<2 nS) there was too little activity to speak of a balanced network.
-When external input is increased and inhibition is kept low, the network reaches the SR state.
-When inhibition increases, roughly between 3 and 5 nS, there appears a state not described in the simple neuron model: a Bursting Synchronous state (BS; see Figure 3).
-When inhibition is increased more, there arises a sort of AI state.
-Without quantification it is hard to determine whether there are SI and AR states.
+When the external input was too low (gext<2 nS) there was too little activity to speak of a balanced network.
+When the external input was increased and the inhibitory synaptic strength was kept low, the network reaches the SR state.
+When the synaptic strength of the inhibitory synapses was increased, roughly between 3 and 5 nS, the network reaches a state that was not described in the original network by Brunel (2000): a Bursting Synchronous state (BS; see Figure 3).
+When inhibition is increased more, the network activity shows a state similar to the AI state.
+Without quantification it is hard to determine whether these are SI and AR states.
 Therefore simulations were performed again to calculate the objective measure for regularity and synchrony.

-To be able to differentiate different states objectively, the Coefficient of Variation (CV) and the Synchrony Measure (SM) were calculated for respectively regularity and synchrony.
-A low CV value means regular behavior, CV values around 1 are similar to a Poisson process, and therefore highly irregular.
+To be able to differentiate between the different states objectively, the Coefficient of Variation (CV) and the Synchrony Measure (SM) (see: Methods) were calculated for regularity and synchrony respectively.
+A low CV value means that the neurons on average spike regularly, CV values around 1 mean that on average the neural spike trains are similar to a Poisson process, and therefore highly irregular.
 The different values of the CV are plotted in Figure 4.
-The figure shows that values of ginh<3, independent of the value of gext, all cause very regular spiking behavior. ginh=3 is a transition value, as all values of ginh>3 cause very irregular behavior.
+The figure shows that values of ginh<3, independent of the value of gext, all cause very regular spiking behavior. ginh=3 is a transition value, and all values of ginh>3 cause very irregular behavior.

-For synchrony a similar approach is used.
-However, a high SM value means synchronous behavior in contrast to the CV values.
+For synchrony a similar approach was? used; a high SM value signifies synchronous behavior.
 The SM values are plotted in figure 4.
 Values of ginh<3 show very synchronous behavior.
 Moreover, for low values of gext the network shows more synchronous behavior than higher values of gext.
-When the measures for regularity and synchrony are combined, the SR state, for ginh<3, is easily visible.
-But to classify other states, objective quantification is needed.
+When the measures for regularity and synchrony are combined, the SR state, for ginh<3, is easily visible O ja?
+Why?
+How?.
+But to classify the other states, objective quantification is needed.